If you’re relocating to Switzerland, here’s everything you need to know about moving your belongings to the alpine nation.

 Once you’ve got your quotes and checked the companies are reputable, do some digging.
 If you can’t get personal recommendations, delve into online reviews and testimonials.

 If you haven’t already, phone each of the companies on your shortlist.
 Is the person on the other end of the line helpful and knowledgeable, and can they answer your questions?
 Ask about the degrees of insurance and what happens if something goes wrong and request a full and itemized quote before taking it further.

 Customs and importing goods into Switzerland

-There’s a few things you’ll need to prepare in advance before moving your belongings to Switzerland.
+There’s a few things you’ll need to prepare in advance before relocating your belongings to Switzerland.
 First, you’ll need to provide an inventory of your belongings, and you’ll only be able to take items that you’ve owned for at least six months.
 You’ll also need to attend the customs office in person and provide proof of why you’re entering the country in the form of a rental agreement or contract of employment.
-You’ll need to fill out form 18.44 at the customs office, but if you’re a resident of an EU country you won’t need to provide a residence permit.
-For more information, visit the Swiss government website.
+You’ll need to fill out form 18.44 at the customs office, but if you’re a resident of an EU country you won’t need to provide a Swiss residence permit.

-If you’re moving to Switzerland to find employment, work or you’re a student, you should be allowed to use your foreign vehicle in Switzerland without paying duty costs.
+If you’re relocating to find work in Switzerland or you’re a student, you should be allowed to use your foreign vehicle in Switzerland without paying duty costs.
 You will, however, need to get a customs permit for your vehicle.
 It is possible to bring your car into Switzerland, but you’ll need to declare it immediately on arriving in the country.
 You can find out more about this on the website of the Federal Customs Administration (FCA).
-Also check the conditions for using your driver’s license in Switzerland and driving and parking rules in Switzerland.
+Also, check the conditions for using your driver’s license in Switzerland and driving in Switzerland.

 If you’re moving with an animal, read the guidelines for bringing your pet to Switzerland.